yordanivh/tfe_workspace_config_creator/README.md

 2. Run the script, make sure it is executable, if not do : `chmod +x script.sh`
 3. You will be prompted for your TFC organization name.
 4. You will be prompted for a TFC user token - this step will add a TFE_TOKEN env variable

+## End result
+You should ahve a main.tf file containing the configuration and terraform.tfstate file containing the real-life resources.
+Now you can make any changes you would like.